smblott-github/chromi/README.md

 Details
 -------

-Chromi consists of two parts:

-  1. a simple websocket server, and
-  2. an associated chrome extension.

-### The WebSocket Server

-The websocket server is just a simple echo server.
-It accepts connections on `localhost` port `7441`.
-It then forwards each message it receives to *all* clients (including to the original sender).

-### The Chrome Extension

 The chrome extension connects to the server.
 When it receives a suitablly-formatted message, it executes the requested chrome API function and